dasch-swiss/dsp-api/docs/rst/knora-ontologies/knora-base.rst

-reference in its standoff nodes, the Knora API server automatically creates a direct link between the containing resource and the target resource, along with an RDF reification (a ``kb:LinkValue``) describing the link, as discussed in Section [sec:links].
+reference in its standoff nodes, the Knora API server automatically creates a direct link between the containing resource and the target resource, along with an RDF reification (a ``kb:LinkValue``) describing the link, as discussed in :ref:`knora-base-links`.
 In this case, the link property is always ``kb:hasStandoffLinkTo``, and the link value property (which points to the ``LinkValue``) is always ``kb:hasStandoffLinkToValue``.